BodenMcHale/noa-template/README.md

 # noa-template

-One example world built on the [noa voxel engine](https://github.com/fenomas/noa).
-An easy way to get started with `noa` is to use this repo and play with the demo.
+A template built on the [noa voxel engine](https://github.com/fenomas/noa).

-This demo is forked from the two [noa example worlds](https://github.com/fenomas/noa-examples).
+This demo is forked from [noa example worlds](https://github.com/fenomas/noa-examples) hello-world, the intended purpose is to have a quick setup for new projects with the `noa` engine.

 Please report any bugs or suggestions.